AsaiYusuke/6502_test_executor/README.md

     Same as logical AND operator. e.g. "_gt_"+"_lt_" for range selection
 - Error handling
   - Write access to readonly memory
-    Able to detect write operations to read-only memory.
+    Able to detect write operations to readonly memory.
   - Read access from uninitialized memory
     Able to detect read operations from memory that has never had a write operation.
   - Access to undefined memory